Last updated November 2019

 Because the client pays one way or another, we favor hiring designers for a flat fee or hourly rate.
 This makes the cost clear, doesn’t incentivize overspending, and avoids trouble if you shell out less than they anticipated.

-Despite the discounts they get, buying through a designer means you’ll probably spend more than if you bought the same products on your own at one of the area’s best-priced stores.
+Despite the discounts designers get, when you buy through one you’ll probably spend more than if you bought the same products at one of the area’s best-priced stores.

 Meet with any designer you’re considering.
 Talk about your lifestyle, needs, and tastes.
 If you don’t feel comfortable talking with them about budget and occasionally rejecting their suggestions, they’re not for you.
 Ask to see samples of their work—either photographs or, better still, actual homes.

-Be specific about your total budget and discuss the designer’s fees.
-It’s reasonable to negotiate.
+Be specific about your total budget and discuss—and negotiate—the designer’s fees.

-Finally, compose a letter of agreement spelling out your understanding of the specific services the designer will perform (which rooms will be furnished, whether shopping is included, and whether tradespeople will be supervised), how fees will be calculated, and whether the designer will retain any portion of the actual price paid for purchased items.
+Finally, write a letter of agreement spelling out the specific services the designer will perform (which rooms will be furnished, whether shopping is included, and whether tradespeople will be supervised), how fees will be calculated, and whether the designer will get a percentage of the actual price paid for purchased items.